How to use a gratitude journal, and why it will change your life.

 5. Write down your gratitude for the future.

 This is something I do every year in January, and it works miracles.
-This practice is also taken from the Give Thanks Journal.
+This practice is also taken from the Give Thanks Guided Gratitude Journal on Amazon.

 Write whatever your heart desires, and act like you already have it.